Zidane-SHK/my_app/README.md

   * **Cybersecurity:** Logging and analysis.
   * **Data Science:** Tracking and dataset management.
   * **IT Operations:** Ticket management and system status.

-Each role is equipped with a **Context-Aware AI Assistant** that can answer questions based on live data from the database.

 -----

 ## Features